centria/advanced-csharp/src/content/tmc.md

 ## .NET
 You need to have `.NET` (also called `Dotnet`) installed.
 You can install it from here: [https://dotnet.microsoft.com/download](https://dotnet.microsoft.com/download).

 <Note>Dotnet 5.0 has met its End of Life.
-Course with dotnet 6.0 support coming 1.9.2022!</Note>
+Course with dotnet 6.0 online now!</Note>

 ## Visual Studio Code